25 Best Bass Lakes in Texas: Trophy Records & ShareLunker Data

 Lake LBJ - Highland Lakes Champion

 Lake LBJ packs tremendous fishing into 6,502 acres, featuring both largemouth and smallmouth bass.
 The constant water level and limited fluctuation create stable conditions year-round.
-Numerous residential docks, warm water discharge, and rocky points offer diverse structure options.
+Numerous residential docks, warm water discharge, and rocky points offer diverse structure options for anglers.

 Canyon Lake - Deep Water Giants

 Canyon Lake's crystal-clear water and 80-foot depths create unique challenges for bass anglers.
 This 8,230-acre reservoir features minimal cover but excellent rocky structure.
-Success comes from understanding seasonal movements and mastering deep-water presentations.
+Success comes from understanding seasonal movements and mastering deep-water presentations with quality electronics.

 Spring fishing improves as bass move from winter sanctuaries to spawning flats.
 Target transitional areas in 10-20 feet with Texas-rigged worms and jigs.
-The Crane's Mill area offers protected spawning habitat.
+The Crane's Mill area offers protected spawning habitat away from main lake boat traffic.
+Clear water demands long casts and natural presentations.

 Stillhouse Hollow - Smallmouth Haven

 Stillhouse Hollow Reservoir offers Central Texas's best smallmouth fishing across 6,400 acres.
 Rocky habitat, clear water, and minimal development create ideal bronzeback conditions.
-The lake also supports healthy largemouth populations in areas with available cover.
+The lake also supports healthy largemouth populations in areas with available cover and timber.

 Lake Belton - Military's Secret

 Lake Belton flies under the radar despite excellent bass fishing just minutes from Fort Hood.
 This 12,385-acre reservoir features standing timber, rocky points, and seasonal vegetation.
-Limited fishing pressure creates opportunities for quality catches throughout the year.
+Limited fishing pressure creates opportunities for quality catches throughout the year for persistent anglers.

 Pre-spawn fishing excels in the Leon River arm where shallow water warms quickly.
 Spinnerbaits and square-billed crankbaits around timber produce aggressive strikes.
-The Owl Creek area offers protected spawning grounds.
+The Owl Creek area offers protected spawning grounds away from prevailing winds.
+The lake produces consistent 4-6 pound bass.

 South Texas Bass Lakes (Border Giants)